Get A Blog.

 Seriously, set-up a blog and get blogging.
 Do it now.

 I’m constantly amazed that so many companies out there still haven’t bothered with a company blog.
-OK, I get that many businesses don’t feel ready for things like Twitter, Facebook or Google+.
+OK, I get that many businesses don’t feel ready for things like Twitter, Facebook, or Instagram.
 But a blog is different.

 If you haven’t got one already, the single most effective piece of inbound marketing that a business can implement right now is a company blog.
 And here’s why.